|Zebra People (‘the Company’)

 Before transferring personal data to any third party (such as past, current or prospective employers, suppliers, customers and clients, intermediaries such as umbrella companies, persons making an enquiry or complaint and any other third party (such as software solutions providers and back-office support)), the Company will establish that it has a lawful reason for making the transfer.

 The Company has implemented measures and procedures that adequately protect the privacy of individuals and ensures that data protection is integral to all processing activities.
 This includes implementing measures such as:

 The Company shall provide any information relating to data processing to an individual in a concise, transparent, intelligible and easily accessible form, using clear and plain language.
 The information shall be provided in writing, or by other means, including, where appropriate, by electronic means.
 The Company may provide this information orally if requested to do so by the individual.

 Where the Company collects personal data from the individual, the Company will give the individual a privacy notice at the time when it first obtains the personal data.

-Where the Company collects personal data other than from the individual directly, it will give the individual a privacy notice within a reasonable period after obtaining the personal data, but at the latest within one month.
-If the Company intends to disclose the personal data to a third party then the privacy notice will be issued when the personal data are first disclosed (if not issued sooner).
+Where the Company collects personal data other than from the individual directly, it will give the individual a privacy notice within a reasonable period after obtaining the personal data, or at the time it contacts the individual, but at the latest within one month.
+If the Company intends to disclose the personal data to a third party, then the privacy notice will be issued when the personal data are first disclosed (if not issued sooner).

 Where the Company intends to further process the personal data for a purpose other than that for which the data was initially collected, the Company will give the individual information on that other purpose and any relevant further information before it does the further processing.